-On May 27, Jerusalem-born pianist and conductor David Grielsammer performed an alternating set of sonata miniatures from Italian Baroque composer Domenico Scarlatti (1685-1757) and the gentle dean of American experimentalism John Cage (1912-1992) at (Le) Poisson Rouge.
+On May 27, 2014, Jerusalem-born pianist and conductor David Grielsammer performed an alternating set of sonatas from Italian Baroque composer Domenico Scarlatti (1685-1757) and the gentle dean of American experimentalism John Cage (1912-1992) at (Le) Poisson Rouge.

 A live rendition of Greilsammer's latest album, "Scarlatti: Cage: Sonatas," the concert combined a fraction of the some 550 concise sonatas of Scarlatti with select sonatas from Cage's groundbreaking Sonatas and Interludes for prepared piano.
 Mining the repertoire for unexpected, thought-provoking combinations has become a trademark for the 36-year old composer, who also just finished the inaugural season as music director of his adventurous chamber orchestra, Geneva Camerata.